amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  Array<string>

 Attribution text to be displayed for this Place result.
+Available html\_attributions are always returned regardless of what fields have been requested, and must be displayed.

 icon